Dasteeny/learning_python/Part III/README.md

     X = A or B or C or None

 When we define new object types with classes, we can specify their Boolean nature with either the `__bool__` or `__len__` methods.
 The latter of these is tried if the former is absent and designates false by returning a length of zero.

+# Chapter 13 - while and for Loops

+## Loop else

+Determine whether a positive integer `y` is prime by searching for factors greater than 1:

+    x = y // 2                              # For some y>1
+    while x > 1:
+        if y % x == 0:                      # Remainder
+            print(y, ' has factor ', x)
+            break                           # Skip else
+        x -= 1
+    else:                                   # Normal exit
+        print(y, ' is prime')

+Rather than setting a flag to be tested when the loop is exited, it inserts a `break` where a factor is found.
+This way, the loop `else` clause can assume that it will be executed only if no factor is found; if you don't hit the `break`, the number is prime.

+## Nonexhaustive Traversals: range Versus Slices

+The potential advantage to using `range` instead is space: slicing makes a copy of the string, while range does not create a list; for very large strings, they may save memory.